 The presentation and characteristics of late-life depression are unique.
-This seminar focuses on understanding the impact of late-life depression and the importance of appropriately identifying the nature of the depression and applying appropriate treatment approaches.
-Learn about epidemiology and etiology of various types of depression unique to older adults.
-Also master effective psychotherapeutic and psychopharmacological treatment approaches.
+We focus on understanding the impact of late-life depression and the importance of appropriately identifying the nature of the depression, as well as on applying appropriate treatment approaches.
+Learn about epidemiology and etiology of various types of depression unique to older adults, and discover evidence-based screening tools and treatment methods.

 At a glance